WELCOME TO OUR STUDENT SUPPORT SERVICES HCC WEB-PAGE!!

 We’re delighted you are interested in finding out more about us and the services we offer.

-The Student Support Services Program (SSSP) is a program funded by a federal ((TRIO) grant from the Department of Education in Washington, DC.
-In existence on Howard Community College’s campus since 1979, the program targets three populations of students with more intensive support services to increase their retention and probability of their successful transfer or completion of a degree or certificate program.
+The Student Support Services Program (SSSP) is a program funded by a federal (TRIO) grant from the Department of Education in Washington, DC.
+In existence on Howard Community College’s campus since 1979, the program targets three populations of students with more intensive academic support services to increase their retention and the probability of their successful transfer and/or completion of a degree or certificate program.
 The three populations of students served by the grant are:

+Students must meet at least one of the guidelines listed above to be eligible for Program services.
 The grant is funded to serve 225 students.
-Approximately 125 of the students served under the grant are students with disabilities.
+Approximately 70 of the students served under the grant are students with documented disabilities.